 to legend, the ghost, carrying a lantern, roams across the flat

-County, Texas - at night, constantly searching for a jug of whiskey.
+County, Texas - at night, constantly searching for a jug of

-appears as a bouncing, white ball of light floating about four
+It appears as a bouncing, white ball of light floating about four

 to six feet off the ground occasionally making an appearance somewhere

 Columbia and Angleton,

 Texas.
 A large number of folks have seen the phenomenon known

 as "Bailey's Light."
 My family lived in Angleton

 and I saw it one night while varmint hunting near the Brazos River.

-My sister,
+for Bailey's Light.
 Well, they found it all right, she said it chased

 I don't think they ever went looking for it again.